 Chicago's faculty has made fundamental contributions in all major areas of political science.
 Their teaching naturally reflects this range of interests.
-Patchen Markell, John McCormick, Sankar Muthu, Jennifer Pitts, Nathan Tarcov, and Linda Zerilli all offer courses on the classic texts of political philosophy as well as an intensive workshop for advanced graduate students.
+John McCormick, Sankar Muthu, Jennifer Pitts, Nathan Tarcov, and Linda Zerilli all offer courses on the classic texts of political philosophy as well as an intensive workshop for advanced graduate students.
 Chiara Cordelli’s research and teaching interests include contemporary analytic political philosophy, theories of domestic and global justice, and egalitarianism.
 Much of her research focuses on the domain of the social and the role of civil society in liberal-egalitarian thought, the relationship between political justice and personal morality, and the ethics of philanthropy and assistance.
-Patchen Markell's research and teaching range widely across the history of political thought and across a variety of problems in contemporary political theory.
-His book, Bound by Recognition, dealt with the political significance of the idea of recognition in Hegel's philosophy, in Greek tragedy, and in recent neo-Hegelian political theory; he is currently completing a large-scale project on the conceptual architecture and historical contexts of Hannah Arendt's The Human Condition, as well as a number of related essays on Arendt's work; and he continues to work on problems of rule and agency in 20th century and contemporary democratic political theory.
 John McCormick's teaching and research interests include democratic theory, the history of constitutional government, political thought in the Florentine Renaissance, 20th century continental social and political theory, and contemporary European politics.
 He recently published the book, Machiavellian Democracy, and is working on another titled, The People's Princes: Machiavelli, Leadership and Liberty.

 Sankar Muthu's research and teaching interests include Enlightenment political philosophy and its legacies; modern theories of international justice, global commerce, cultural pluralism, and cosmopolitanism; and historic debates about conquest, occupation, and just war.
 The author of Enlightenment Against Empire, he is currently writing a book about globalization in Enlightenment thought.
 Jennifer Pitts's teaching and research interests include modern political thought, especially 18th and 19th century British and French thought, and historical and contemporary debates about global justice, with a particular emphasis on global inequalities as well as the history of empire.
 Her book, A Turn to Empire: The Rise of Imperial Liberalism in Britain and France, examined the dramatic shift in ideas about empire that unfolded in the years straddling the turn of the 19th century; she is currently at work on a book about theories and debates about the scope of international law and the international legal community, and about legal relations between European and non-European states, in the 18th and 19th centuries.
 Nathan Tarcov, a leading scholar of the work of Locke, Machiavelli, and Leo Strauss, also offers courses on ancient Greek and Roman authors, Rousseau, and the American founders, and has written on the principles and practice of American foreign policy.
 Linda Zerilli works on feminist theory, modern democratic theory, and Continental philosophy.
 Her first book, Signifying Woman: Culture and Chaos in Rousseau, Burke, and Mill examined the figure of woman as both a disruptive and civilizing figure in modern political texts.
 In Feminism and the Abyss of Freedom, Zerilli uses the work of Hannah Arendt to rethink critical assumptions about politics in third-wave feminist thought, arguing for a move away from debates over identity and the category of woman to an understanding of feminism as a world-building practice.
 In her forthcoming book, Towards a Democratic Theory of Judgment, Zerilli uses the work of Arendt, Wittgenstein, and Kant to develop an approach to the problem of judgment in multicultural democratic societies.
 In addition to these scholars, the University boasts a number of other internationally recognized political theorists in the Law School, the Department of Philosophy, the Divinity School, and the Committee on Social Thought, who regularly interact with political scientists.

 Chicago founded the modern study of international politics, under the leadership of the late Quincy Wright and Hans Morgenthau.
 Today, the department's faculty includes some of the leading scholars in the field.
 Their interests in both subject matter and methodology are diverse.
-Charles Lipson concentrates on international economic cooperation and conflict.
-Lipson has worked extensively on the politics of international corporations and banks, and on international agreements.
 John Mearsheimer has done pathbreaking work on conventional deterrence and international relations theory, and has co-authored a book on the Israel lobby that was on the New York Times best seller list.
 He is considered one of the leading realist thinkers in the world.
 Robert Pape has done provocative work on strategic air power and economic sanctions, and has recently published a book on the strategic logic of suicide terrorism.
 Paul Poast combines diplomatic history and statistical methodology to explore alliance politics and the political economy of international security.
 Paul Staniland works on political violence in South and Southeast Asia, with a focus on insurgency, state building, and foreign policy.